 Also, keep in mind that board games can be good for the brain.
 When Katie started playing board games and counting out her steps more often, she found it easier to count on a number line for her math homework.
 Many young women with Down syndrome can benefit from games where you count steps on a game board.

-Of course, if she has severe anxiety, the suspense of winning or losing might make it no fun.
+Of course, if she has major anxiety, the suspense of winning or losing might make it no fun.
 In that case, try going for another gift.

 5. Ability-Appropriate Art Supplies